 Have you ever set a goal and thought, “Yes, this is it the perfect goal!
 I have so got this!”?
 Sometimes a goal makes perfect sense.
 It is as if the stars aligned and you are blessed by the goal setting gods (or goddesses).
 You know what you want and the goal is going to get you there.
 But wait … the goal is the destination.
-It is not the way.
+You get there with your actions!
 Yes, it may be the perfect goal but let’s dig a little deeper.
 Are you setting yourself up for success or discouragement?
 I was recently reminded of the importance of creating the right goal and being SMART about it.

 As a Health Coach, I am often engaged in conversations like the two below.
-It was mid-May and these two are gearing up for summer outings and reflecting on New Year’s resolutions.
+It was mid-May and these two were gearing up for summer outings and reflecting on New Year’s resolutions.

 Goal #1 ~ The Walking Woman

 “What do you think I should do about my weight?
 My Dad got me a step counter last Christmas but I am nowhere close to the required 10,000 steps.
 Weight loss was my only goal this year and I have actually gained weight.
 Summer is almost here.
 Can you help?”

 “My friends think that watching the news is raising my blood pressure and stress level.
 We all decided to meditate 20 minutes a day.
 I thought it was a cool idea but I only did it twice in January and none since.
 I want to and I have tried but I don’t really know what I am doing and it just stresses me out.
 What’s wrong with me?”